17. In Love With Spring: My Novel Online

 “I, on the other hand, have been dreading this,” Simon announced.

-Mr. Lamarck admired his grandson’s suddenly-tall frame (although he hated with Simon slouched—he’d spoken to him about it so many times) and sighed.
+Grandfather admired Simon’s suddenly-tall frame and sighed.
 “I envy you both.
 My college days were—”

 “The best days of my life,” Simon nailed the mournful tone Grandfather always used to describe his youth.